Riparian Forest Restoration and River Bank Protection, Evrotas River, Greece

 Lessons learned:

-The NBS Benefits were the following:
+The NbS Benefits were the following:

 • The riparian forest enhanced the stabilization of the river bank